Hebrews

 .

-the centuries, all who in every dispensation have believed God and were
+all who in every dispensations have believed God and

 ~ ~ ~ ~ ~ ~